xelatihy/yocto-gl/docs/yocto_gl.md

 }
 ~~~

-Texture information for OBJ
+Obj texture information.

 - Members:
-    - path:      the texture path
+    - path:      File path.
-    - clamp:      whether to clamp tp th edge
+    - clamp:      Whether to clamp to the edge.
-    - scale:      the scale for bump and displacement
+    - scale:      Scale for bump and displacement.
-    - props:      the rest of the properties
+    - props:      Properties not explicitly handled.

 #### Struct obj_texture